hritick1/Mini_Urls/README.md

 {
   "message": "Custom short link created successfully" }
-Technologies Used
+One more thing you can do is at "/" you canview all the short Urls and their analytics Technologies Used
 Node.js: A JavaScript runtime used for building the server-side logic and API endpoints.
 Express.js: A web application framework for Node.js, used for creating robust and scalable web APIs.